miyako/4d-unsloth-gemma-4/README.md

 ## Training

 > [!WARNING]
-> You should fine-tuned an **instruction model**, not a base model.
+> You should fine-tune an **instruction model**, not a base model.
 A base model is trained to complete text by predicting what comes next.
 It it not trained to engaged in a conversation.

 I created Alpaca datasets using public resources and a **LoRA** [Notebook](https://colab.research.google.com/drive/1YkFF2n3hbxi5Sk4tLL7nV9fOURhA6kV5?usp=sharing) to train a model with **Unsloth**.